 4. Games, Games, Games

-The Galaxy Pavillion is basically an arcade on steroids.
+The Galaxy Pavilion is basically an arcade on steroids.
 Using virtual reality technology, the various games found here will allow you to experience things in a way you never have before.
 Whether it’s exploring a Jurassic Park-like environment in a jeep or navigating a challenge-filled maze, these games are fun for the whole family, and will likely prove extremely popular draws on rainy days.

 5. The Outdoor Mojito Bar